linux-kernel-labs/linux/Documentation/teaching/labs/introduction.rst

 A few commands used for debugging using :command:`gdb` are:

-- :command:`x` (examine) - Used to show the contents of the memory area whose address is specified as an argument to the command (this address can be the value of a physical address, a symbol or the address of a symbol).
-It can take as arguments (preceded by :code:`/`): the format to display the data in (:code:`x` for hexadecimal, :code:`d` for decimal, etc.), how many memory units to display and the size of a memory unit.
+- :command:`x` (examine) -- used to show the contents of the memory area whose address is specified as an argument to the command (this address can be the value of a physical address, a symbol or the address of a symbol).
+It can take as arguments (preceded by :code:`/`): the format to display the data in (:code:`x` for hexadecimal, :code:`d` for decimal, etc), how many memory units to display and the size of a memory unit.

 - :command:`disassemble` - Used to disassemble a function.